chaos-polymtl/lethe/doc/source/examples/multiphysics/rising-bubble/rising-bubble.rst

     :width: 400

 .. note::
+    On the upper and bottom walls ``slip`` boundary conditions are applied, and on side walls the boundary conditions are ``noslip``.
-    All the four boundary conditions are ``noslip``, and an external gravity field of :math:`-0.98` is applied in the y direction.
+    An external gravity field of :math:`-0.98` is applied in the y direction.

 --------------